strugee/minecraft-server.properties-prop-db/README.md

 ## `meta.json`

 `meta.json` contains meta-information about the dataset.
 Currently it has only one key, `schema-version`, which will be increased every time the schema is updated in a backwards-incompatible way.
 It will not be changed if backwards-compatible additions are made.

+## npm module

+To include the dataset in your project:

+    $ npm install --save minecraft-server.properties-prop-db

+To get at the data:

+    var minecraftServerDb = require('minecraft-server.properties-prop-db');

+To get at the meta-info:

+    var metaInfo = require('minecraft-server.properties-prop-db/meta');

 ## Author